 Price Range: $90–$169

-Whether you like them cropped, flared, loose, relaxed, skinny, straight, or high-waisted, MUD Jeans designs ethical jeans for everyone, along with jackets, shirts, shorts, skirts, and accessories.
+Whether you like them cropped, flared, loose, relaxed, skinny, straight, or high-waisted, MUD Jeans designs jeans for everyone, along with jackets, shirts, shorts, skirts, and accessories.
 The Mams Tapered offers a classic high-waist mom fit with tapered legs and comes in four colors: Berry, Chocolate, Forest, and Bio Bleach.

 You can also lease your jeans instead of buying them, with a one year of free repairs.